 If you start your Via Francigena trip in Siena, you will continue across the heart of Val d’Orcia for a couple of days, stopping at medieval towns such as San Quirico d’Orcia and Radicofani.

 You will also be passing Bagno Vignoni, which was home to the most famous hot springs in the Middle Ages.
 Castiglione d’Orcia, a medieval hilltop town of quaint cobbled streets, is also on the list.
 Keep an eye out for the famous Rocca d’Orcia.

 The walled town of San Quirico d’Orcia has been an important stopping point along the Via Francigena to Rome since medieval times.
 Pilgrims today still enter the town via Porta Senese and leave by Porta Romana, the gate to Rome.
 San Quirico is divided in two, nearly in perfect proportion, by the main street Via Dante Alighieri.

 When you are in San Quirico, make sure to admire the breathtaking panoramic views of the Tuscan countryside from the town walls, as well as visit some of the town’s stunning Romanesque churches such as the Collegiata of Saint Quirico and Giulietta and the Church of Santa Maria Assunta.

 The gardens at Horti Leonini, a fine example of Renaissance geometrical gardening, are perfect to shelter from the sun or just enjoying a few minutes of peace and quiet.
 It’s really the heart of the Val d’Orcia.

 Best Time to Travel:

-You can travel all year around, however Spring months (up to June) will be less hot for walking and cycling than July and August, in general.
-September and October is harvest season in the region, also a great time to travel.
-Mushrooms and chestnuts are very traditional products in the region, so if you are a fan, October is the time to go.
+You can travel all year round, however, spring months (up to June) will be less hot for walking and cycling than July and August, in general.
+September and October is harvest season in the region and is also great time to travel.
+Mushrooms and chestnuts are very traditional products in the region so if you are a fan, October is the time to go.